Internship information for employers

 Internships And Experiential Education

-As an employer sponsor, your key responsibility is to provide meaningful work to a student.
+As an employer host, your key responsibility is to provide meaningful work to a student.
 As a supervisor you will provide professional leadership, daily supervision, and project coordination.
 As a mentor, your task is to assist the student in developing transferable skills, while creating a link from his or her classroom knowledge to real world applications.
 Work with the student to identify appropriate projects, clear expectations, and areas for further development.